NanaYCZ/MolSim/submission/week5/README.md

 <img src="https://github.com/Grazvy/PSEMolDyn_GroupB/assets/101070208/c3893f4d-cbe4-497c-bcb8-88822d822381" width="470">

-- when looking at the simulation and the end result it is possible to see that a certain structure is forming, but it is hard to determine what it looks like, because we are looking at a relatively small example.
+- when looking at the simulation and the end result it is possible to see that a certain structure is forming, but it is hard to determine what it exactly looks like.
+Still it is clear, that the particles are more condensed in the end, which acn also be seen from the radial distribution function.
+The rdf shows, that in the end small distances are far more prevalent, than in the beginning.
 - the diffusion coefficient is linearly decreasing over time.
 The general trend makes sense, because we are linearly decreasing the temperature as well and with lower temperature of the system, we would expect less movement or activity.
 In order to somewhat verify the diffusion we also measured the temperature during the simulation and the plots are very similar.
 This fits due to the temperature being a function of the velocities and the diffusion coefficient being a function of the movement of the particles in the last time step and $v = \frac{ x(t_{current}) - x_(t_{last}) }{\delta t}$.
 The general behaviour makes sense, but the phase transitions seem to be missing.
 The first phase transition of Argon from gaseous to liquid should happen at 87.302 K or 0.7275 and the second from liquid to solid at 83.81 K or 0.6984.
 From the Temperature plot, we can see that we are crossing both of these Temperatures at time $\approx$ 190, yet no sudden changes in the diffusion are happening.
 Still we can observe a sudden change in the potential energy of the system at time $\approx$ 190.
-The plot of the potential energy also fits the example from the book well and is likely correct
+It is difficult to make a clear distinction between the two phase Transitions, as there is only a $\approx$ 0.03 difference in simulation temperature between the transition from gaseous to liquid and the transition from liquid to sloid.
+Nevertheless the plot of the potential energy fits the example from the book well and seems to be correct.
 - the rdf shows, that with proceeding time and therefore also decreasing temperature, the expected distances of two particle decrease.
 Expecially distances in the interval 1.3 ~ 1.4 become far more prevalent.
 Apart from that it is visible, that the distribution function is oscillating more with decreased temperature.
 These oscillations mean that there a certain distances that are far more prevalent than others.
 Maybe this is the case, because the crystalized Argon organizes in lattices of face-centered cubics [^1].
 Then instead of the equilibrated fluid of the beginning, there is a clear structure, in which the molecules organize.
 In such a regular repeating grid structure it would make sense, that there are only a few certain distances e.g. the distance to the direct neighbours of the cuboid that occur often, whereas other distances are practically impossible due to the grid structure.
 In general the rdf seems to fit as the sources we could find and the book show a similar rdf and trend of the rdf for decreasing temperature [^2].